-We can also be reached via e-mail at finaid1@unk.edu or via phone at (308)865-8520.
+Contact the office via email at finaid1@unk.edu or via phone at (308)865-8520.

 STANDARDS OF SATISFACTORY ACADEMIC PROGRESS POLICY FOR GRADUATE STUDENTS

 The University of Nebraska at Kearney is required to establish minimum academic standards that students must meet to be eligible or maintain eligibility for federal financial aid.
 These standards apply to students who are receiving financial aid or who seek financial aid in the future.
 Failure to meet these standards for two consecutive semesters (fall, spring, summer) means the student is no longer eligible to receive financial aid.